heX16/small_timer/README.md

 These timers take into account ["millis overflow"](https://forum.arduino.cc/index.php?topic=68349.0) ([millis rollover](https://www.faludi.com/2007/12/18/arduino-millis-rollover-handling/) ) and process it correctly.

 Using **csTimerDef** does not increase the size of the timer. **csTimer** and **csTimerDef** are indeed the same size.
 This is due to the fact that the default time is stored in code (FLASH) and not in RAM (SRAM).

+# Technical details - how the "run" function works

+`if (((TTimer) ((TTimer) (TIMER_GET_TIME / PrecDiv) - timer) & BitMask) <MaxValue) {...`

+How it works?

+Cleared entry: `if ((TIMER_GET_TIME - timer) <MaxValue) {...`

+In a normal situation, the number becomes negative (if the timer has not yet reached the activation time).
+But an unsigned integer is used here, so overflow occurs.
+Overflow gives a large number.
+"Overflow numbers" are considered to be all that exceed half the possible range (this is similar to "signed int" at the binary level).
+To determine the overcrowded number, the constant "MaxValue" is used.

+As soon as the number becomes less than “overflowed”, this means that the number is no longer negative, and this means that the timer has reached activation time.

+Why am I not using regular numbers? - because in this project binary operations and bit masks are actively used, I need to completely control the binary system.